Policymakers ramp up support as coronavirus shreds markets

 “It’s one of those situations where there is so much uncertainty that no-one quite knows how to respond ... if it’s fight or flight, many people are choosing flight at the moment.”

-Japan’s Nikkei was in freefall, dropping 10% on Friday, after Wall Street stocks slumped around 10% in their worst day since the 1987 “Black Monday” crash.
+Japan's Nikkei .N225 was in freefall, dropping 10% on Friday, after Wall Street stocks slumped around 10% .DJI .SPX in their worst day since the 1987 "Black Monday" crash. [.N]

 Trump also suggested that the 2020 Olympics in Tokyo could be delayed by a year.